yesodweb/serversession/README.md

       `persistent`'s SQL backend.
 Works with PostgreSQL, MySQL, SQLite.

+    * `serversession-backend-acid-state`: Storage backend using `acid-state`.
+This backend keeps sessions in memory but provides ACID guarantees using a transaction log.
+It can also be used without durability as a memory-only backend.

   * _Frontend_, bindings for your web framework of choice.
     Currently we support: